 Clean your granite countertops regularly to maintain their beauty.

 Granite is associated with strength and tenacity in the thoughts of many people.
-However, if you want to know how to clean granite countertops properly, you must exercise caution.
+However, if you want to know how to clean granite countertops properly, you needs to exercise caution.
 Many items and procedures that are completely safe to use on other kitchen surfaces can actually harm the stone.
-You don’t have to be a genius to figure out how to clean granite countertops correctly; the task just needs a little more care and attention.
-If you follow the procedures given here, you will undoubtedly be pleased with the outcome of your work.
+You don’t have to be a genime to figure out how to clean granite countertops correctly; the task just needs a little more care and attention.
+If you follow the procedures given here, well undoubtedly be pleased with the outcome of your work.

 This post may contain affiliate links.
 Full disclosure here.

 Vinegar, lemon, lime, and citrus are examples of household acids.

 Windex Bleach Steel wool Scrubby sponges Ammonia or ammonia-based cleaners

 They are terrible for both the shine and the protection of your granite since they will etch, dull, and even damage the surface sealant over time.